cloudflare/cloudflare-docs-engine/src/content/reference/runtime-apis/html-rewriter.md

 ## Common issues

-Sometimes you’ll find that when you create instances of `Class`, unexpected things happen.
-It’s important to remember that you can always [debug your `Class`](#learning-page-about-debugging).

 If a handler throws an exception, parsing is immediately halted, the transformed response body is errored with the thrown exception, and the untransformed response body is canceled (closed).
 If the transformed response body was already partially streamed back to the client, the client will see a truncated response.

 ```js